Dr. Chaiyasate

 Throughout his training and practice experience, Dr. Chaiyasate has participated in numerous research studies and contributed to peer-reviewed publications including the New England Journal of Medicine detailing advances in general and plastic surgery techniques.

-He has also presented his findings at local hospitals and national society meetings, and has received several accolades for his extracurricular work.
-He is one of the editorial board members of European Journal of Plastic Surgery.
-He is also a quality improvement reviewer for the Smile Train foundation.
-His expertise has been cited in numerous local and national media outlets.
-Please refer to our In the Media page for more details and to watch video clips.
+He has presented his findings at local hospitals and national society meetings and received several accolades for his extracurricular work.
+Additionally, he serves as an editorial board member for several plastic surgery journals, and his expertise has been cited in various local and national media outlets.
+For more details and to view video clips, please visit our "In the Media" page.

 Dr. Chaiyasate is a member of several prestigious medical societies including The American Society of Plastic Surgery, The American Society of Reconstructive Microsurgery, The American Society of Maxillofacial Surgeons, The American College of Surgeon, and The American Cleft Palate-Craniofacial Association.